We have uploaded all our handmade items to our new shop page - take a look!

 Welcome to The Making Place!

-Now, following the Covid outbreak, we are based in Ugley Green, organising workshops so that folk can come and craft.
+Now, following the Covid outbreak, we are based in Ugley Green, organising workshops so that everyone can come and craft.
 We have lots of equipment and materials for crafters to use, included in the session or workshop price, and we are an open space for people to work on their own projects.
-Our Wednesday evening Knitternatter (not just knitting!) sessions in Bishop's Stortford are very popular, with our yarn expert Olivia Lynes to help those needing help and advice.
+Our Wednesday evening Knitternatter (not just knitting!) sessions are very popular, with our yarn expert Olivia Lynes to help those needing help and advice.

 We are available to run parties Take a look at our shop for handmade gifts and craft kits.

 Do you want to craft?

 Have you seen handmade items and want to know how to copy some of the techniques?

 Have you always wanted to learn to crochet?